Business Administration, MBA (Full-time)

 Academic Requirements

-The structure of La Salle's Full-Time MBA Program is comprised of six areas: Basic Skills, Foundation, Core, Specialization, Executive Perspectives, and the Integrative Capstone.
-Students must complete between 34 and 47 credits to complete the MBA degree at La Salle University.
+The structure of La Salle's Full-Time MBA Program is comprised of five areas: Foundation, Core, Specialization, Executive Perspectives, and the Integrative Capstone.
+Students must complete between 35 and 44 credits to complete the MBA degree at La Salle University.
 The total number of credits required depends upon the student’s academic background.

 Foundation

-The purpose of the Foundation area is to provide students with a functional knowledge of business theory in the context of decision-making and management skills.
-The following three courses (2 credits each) are required but may be waived based on a student’s academic and professional background.
-These courses will be offered in a fully online, 8-week format.
+The purpose of the foundation area is to provide students with a functional knowledge of business theory in the context of decision-making and management skills.
+There are three required courses (2 credits each) that may be waived based on a student’s academic and professional background.
+These courses will be always be offered in a fully online, 8-week format.
+Additionally, the program requires two one-credit courses required for all students that will aid them in finding their career path, improving their job search skills, and learning to prepare required documents in their future jobs.
+These two courses are offered on campus, and may be in a hybrid format.

 The Core

-he following courses (three credits each) provide students with practical applications for business leaders in the areas of marketing, accounting, and financial management.
-Through the use of a variety of analytical, problem-solving approaches to business situations, the Core courses expose the students to both the needed depth of analyses and broad business perspectives required for operational, financial and strategic decision making.
+The core courses will provide students with practical applications for business leaders in the areas of marketing, accounting, financial management, and business analytics.
+Through the use of a variety of analytical, problem-solving approaches to business situations, the core courses expose the students to both the needed depth of analyses and broad business perspectives required for operational, financial and strategic decision making.
+Students may qualify for a waiver of one of these courses, based upon their undergraduate major completed.

 Specialization

-All students will select a specialization and are required to complete three 700-level courses in the specialization track selected.
+All students are required to select a specialization, which consists of three 700-level courses in the specialization track selected.
 Courses must be completed after the Core Courses and any other prerequisites for the courses.
 The specialization offerings have been determined by student interest and market need.
 While some courses are offered in a face-to-face format, many of these specialization courses are only offered in a fully online, 8-week format.
+International students will need to work closely with the Graduate Director to select the specialization courses that work best with their schedule, while fully online courses may not be permitted.

 - Accounting (only offered online)